starcoinorg/website/content/runnetwork.md

 OPTIONS:
 - --seed config seed node address manually
 - -n, --net network name ,it should be one of dev/halley/proxima/main
-- -s sync mode , it should be full or fast

 SUBCOMMAND:
 - console Run node background, after node started ,start cli console